s00r1/calendrier/README_en.md

 - Exclude rooms and start assignments on a specific date
 - Quick calendar clearing and dark theme for comfortable viewing
 - Print directly from the browser
+- Download the schedule as a PDF file
 - Admin interface elements are automatically hidden when printing
 - Bilingual interface (French/العربية) with instant switching via the AR/FR button
 - Online saving of assignments thanks to Supabase